Home

 • "Is not this the carpenter, the Son of Mary, the Brother of James, and Joses, and of Juda, and Simon?
 And are not his sisters here with us?
 And they were offended at him."

-Again, the very context of scripture reveals that this is talking about the genealogical family of Christ.
+Again, the very context of the conversation reveals that those in this synagogue were talking about the genealogical mother, brothers and sisters of Christ.
 In other words, that Jesus was son of Mary, had these brothers named Juda, James and Joses, and that He also had sisters.
-It's identifying a blood family, and it is tortuous of scripture to deny this, in its context.
-If we're going to say that word brother doesn't really mean His brethren, we have to also say that word Mother doesn't really mean Mary was Christ's actual Mother.
-For it's the same word that was used in Matthew 27:56 saying Mary was the Mother of James and Joses.
-And so it is utterly ludicrous to believe Mary was not the Mother of James and Joses.
+It's identifying a natural family, and it is tortuous of scripture to deny this in its context.
+If we're going to say that the Greek word brother [adelphos], doesn't really mean His natural brethren, and the Greek word here [adelphe] doesn't mean his natural sisters, we have to also say that word mother [meter] doesn't really mean that Mary was Christ's actual natural Mother in the context.
+And then we have the confusion for which some people seek.
+Because Matthew 27:56 said that Mary was the Mother of James and Joses, and the mother of Christ.
+And so it is utterly untenable to put forth the argument that Mary was not the natural Mother of James, Joses and Christ.

 Mark 15:40